wso2/wso2-best-practices-guidelines/demo_checklist.md

 * Close any extraneous desktop windows/apps.
 * Hide extraneous extensions/bookmarks from the browser

+## 8. Using graphical tools

+Use graphical tools such as Postman when applicable.
+Minimize terminal usage

+## 9. Utilizing multiple screens (if you have)

+Utilize multiple screens to have presentation/slide/notes/chat separate on different screens

+## 10. Prepare for whiteboarding when necessary

+Learn and use how to whiteboard when necessary.

 # Demo content / plan

 ## A slide or two to explain the use case